LangChain Chat Message Memory

 'Your name is Laxmi Kant! 😊 Let me know if you need anything else.'

-The model correctly recalled the name from the stored session history — the memory is working.
+The model correctly recalled the name from the stored session history.
+The same question that failed before now works, and the only difference is the wrapper.
+Problem solved.

 Note